The solution of the Loewy-Radwan conjecture: The upper bound on the dimension

+which equals zero only if no more than one number $n_t$ is nonzero.
+Moreover, the equality in the second inequality holds only if $k=l+\sum_{t=1}^rn_t$.
+It follows that

+where we used the fact that $1\le l\le k$.
+We have equality in the last two inequalities only if $l=1$ or $k=l=2$. \end{proof}

 {In the following theorem we prove {that $m=\displaystyle{n\choose 2}+{k\choose 2}+1$} which {proves the first part of Theorem \ref{thm:main} and }solves \cite[Conjecture~1.{2}]{LR}.
 In the theorem we also characterize subspaces {where equality holds in Theorem \ref{thm:main} and which additionally satisfy} conditions of Lemma \ref{lm:borel} when $k\ge 3$.
-We will use this characterization in the next section where we will characterize \textit{all} subspaces {where the upper bound in Theorem \ref{thm:main} is achieved.}
+We will use this characterization in Lemma \ref{lem:regular} which is one of the key steps in the characterization of \textit{all} subspaces {where the upper bound in Theorem \ref{thm:main} is achieved.}

 \begin{thm} {Let $1\le k\le n-1$ and let $m$ be the maximal possible dimension of a subspace of $M_n(\mathbb{C})$ whose all elements have at most $k$ distinct eigenvalues.
 Then

 Moreover, if $k\ge 3$ and $V\in F_m(X)$ is a subspace satisfying conditions of Lemma \ref{lm:borel}, then {there exists $p\in \{0,1,\ldots ,n-k+1\}$ such that $V$ consists of all matrices